-Clinical physiologists use technical equipment to monitor, record, measure and analyse the way patients' organs or internal systems are working, to help doctors diagnose and treat patients.
+Clinical physiologists use technical equipment to measure and analyse patients' organs or internal systems, to help doctors diagnose and treat patients.

 Pay for clinical physiologists varies depending on skills, experience and the type of work they do.

 Clinical physiologists working for Te Whatu Ora Health NZ (cardiac, respiratory, sleep and renal)